Page7.315

 ---May be minimum, maximum, recommended or mandatory ___

----Minimums are underscored, maximums are over-scored, mandatory is both, recommended no lines
+---Minimums are underscored, maximums are over-scored, mandatory is both,

 ---When a depicted altitude is specified by ATC clearance it becomes mandatory